ga-wdi-curriculum/js-objects-functions/readme.md

 While we call/reference functions defined through declarations and expressions the same way, they do have a subtle but important difference...

-> Declarations are processed before any code is executed, meaning you can call functions before they are declared.
+> **Note**: Declarations are processed before any code is executed, meaning you can call functions before they are declared.
 This behavior is known as **hoisting**.

 ### Hoisting (10 / 45)